Frequently Asked Questions

 All audio engineering services are provided remotely.
 In-person sessions are not available.
 Project files are submitted via a secure file transfer system or third-party services such as WeTransfer.
 Communication is handled through email or video calls as needed.

 All audio engineering service purchases are paid up front and in full to secure and confirm a project start date.
 If the service does not meet your full expectations, a refund of the full amount may be requested within 30 days of the project start date.
 Feedback outlining why the service did not meet expectations is required in order to process the refund.
+For full details, see the Refund Policy page.

 Are the courses suitable for beginners?